Portillo, Chile: History

+It is owned and operated by the Purcell family who have a chain of hotels in Chile, most noticeably the Tierra Hotels including Tierra Atacama in San Pedro de Atacama.

 Location

 Portillo lies close to the border between Chile and Argentina at Paso Los Libertadores.

 Season

 The ski season at Portillo typically runs from mid-June to early-October, conditions permitting.